Settlement Management in SAP S/4HANA: How Subsequent Settlement Works in Purchasing

 The Paradigm Shift: From Bonus to Condition Contract

-In the past, bonus agreements were often rigid constructs.
-With Settlement Management, SAP introduces the condition contract as a central control element.
-This offers more flexibility and significantly better performance in building up sales volume.
-Here’s the default workflow for a vendor rebate.
+While bonus agreements used to be rigid constructs, SAP is now introducing the condition contract as a central control element with Settlement Management.
+This creates more flexibility and also significantly better performance in building up sales volume.
+In the following, we will therefore show you the standard workflow for a supplier rebate.

 Step 1: Create Condition Contract (WCOCO)